How to install a washing machine

 Remove carriage bolts from your new washing machine

-Bolts are attached to the back of washing machines which will need to be removed before you install and start using it.
+Bolts are attached to the back of which will need to be removed before you install and start using it.
 The bolts are designed to secure the drum from moving around and potentially getting damaged while the machine is in transit.

 The bolts are screws attached to plugs which, while they’re in place, press against the drum to secure it.
 There will usually be four bolts and all of them will need to be removed.

 Removing them is an easy job, just unscrew them and once loose, they can be removed easily.